This post may contain affiliate links. Please read my disclosure policy.

 STEP 3 | Slice the tomatoes

 Line two large baking sheets with a double layer of paper towels for the sliced tomatoes to drain.
-Then, slice the fresh and juicy tomatoes into 1/4-inch sections and lay only a single layer on the paper towels for proper draining.
+Then, slice your fresh garden tomatoes into 1/4-inch sections and lay only a single layer on the paper towels for proper draining.

 Too many tomato juices in the pie filling will produce a soggy pie.
 So, you certainly don’t want to skip this crucial step.